RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ![](../img/debug_type.png)

-Then a default debugging configuration file launch.json will be generated in directory .vscode.
+A default debugging configuration file named launch.json is generated in directory .vscode and contains the following.

 ```
 {